Slaitroc/RicciPaoliGrisoni/RASD.md

 2. The platform opens the global Internships page.
 3. The Student selects the "Apply" option on one of the available Internships.
 4. The platform adds the application to the Company and Student list of applications.
-5. The platform notifies the Company of the Spontaneous Application.
+5. The platform notifies the Company of the Spontaneous Application through the Notification Manager.

 **Exit Conditions:** The application is successfully submitted to the company.